Ride Etiquette

 1. Introduction

 Whatever your interest in cycling, riding safely is of paramount importance.
-And riding in a bunch is radically different from riding alone, it only works if all cyclists act consistently and stay alert.
-If we all understand our responsibilities, both within the bunch and generally, it will help protect us and our fellow cyclists.
+And riding in a group is radically different from riding alone, it only works if all cyclists act consistently and stay alert.
+If we all understand our responsibilities, both within the group and generally, it will help protect us and our fellow cyclists.

 2. Before the Ride

-Be prepared: Bring water, snacks, money, ID, and a mobile phone.
-Carry basic repair gear: pump, 2 inner tubes, tyre levers, and a multitool.
+Be prepared: Bring water, snacks and/or gels, money, ID, and a mobile phone.
+Carry basic repair gear: pump, 2 inner tubes, tyre levers, and a multitool (preferably with a chain splitter).

 Dress appropriately: Prepare for changing weather.